 - In a separate medium bowl, sift together the flour, baking powder and salt.

-- Gradually pour dry ingredients into wet ingredients, continuing to mix until well combined.
+Gradually pour dry ingredients into wet ingredients, continuing to mix until well combined.
+Add egg and mix until incorporated.

 - Using a small ice cream scoop, scoop out dough and roll dough into small balls.